bravenet/aed/README.md

 __NOTE: Much of the manual project configuration will be automated in the future.__

-AED looks for an `AEDFile` inside your project.
-The `AEDFile` describes how to bring life to your project.
+AED looks for an `Aedfile` inside your project.
+The `Aedfile` describes how to bring life to your project.

-A sample AEDFile will look like this
+A sample Aedfile will look like this

-    $ cat AEDFile
+    $ cat Aedfile
     # vim: ft=sh
     defib 'mongodb'
     defib 'redis'
     defib 'mysql'

-With an AEDFile located in the root of your project you can breath life and bootstrap your project using the `defib` command.
+With an Aedfile located in the root of your project you can breath life and bootstrap your project using the `defib` command.

     $ defib
                      ______  _____